FikaWorks/grgate/README.md

 GGate is a CLI which can run a server and listen to Git webhook.
-When a release is published as draft, GGate will wait for all the status check attached to the the commit target of the release to succeed before merging it.
+When a release is published as draft, GGate will wait for all the status check attached to the commit target of the release to succeed before merging it.

 ![GGate Overview](ggate-overview.png)